Popular words in English. A list of basic English words for live communication. Greetings and farewells

 after the revolution– after the revolution

-After Sunday comes Monday.
-Sunday is followed by Monday.
+After Sunday comes Monday.- Sunday follows Monday.

 use– benefit, use